TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Algorithms and Techniques

 Integrating multimodal neuroimaging data, such as MRI and PET scans, requires precise alignment to ensure accurate overlay of anatomical and functional information.
 Our tool includes an MRI-PET co-registration feature that aligns PET images to MRI images.
 When MRI-PET co-registration is selected, the software requires a CSV or an Excel file specifying pairs of MRI and PET image paths.
 This file must include two essential columns:

 \begin{itemize} \item \texttt{MRI\_InputPath}: Full paths to the MRI images. \item \texttt{PET\_InputPath}: Full paths to the corresponding PET images. \end{itemize}

-TRAECR normalizes the file paths for consistent access, and verifies the existence of all specified images, reporting any missing files to the user.
-For each MRI–PET pair, the pipeline first loads the MRI and PET files, skull–strips the MRI to obtain a binary brain mask, registers the native PET to the native MRI (FLIRT, affine transformation), the pipeline then registers the skull–stripped MRI mask volume to the skull–stripped template to obtain the MRI\(\rightarrow\)template transformation matrix (FLIRT, affine transformation; \texttt{mri.mat}), next the tool applies MRI–space brain mask obtained during the brain extraction step to the PET, and finally the MRI\(\rightarrow\)template transformation matrix is applied to the masked PET to yield a skull–stripped PET in template space.
+TRAECR normalizes the file paths for consistent access and verifies the existence of all specified images, reporting any missing files to the user.
+For each MRI–PET pair, the pipeline first loads the MRI and PET files, skull–strips the MRI to obtain a binary brain mask, and registers the native PET to the native MRI using FLIRT with an affine transformation.
+The pipeline then registers the skull–stripped MRI mask volume to the skull–stripped template to obtain the MRI\(\rightarrow\)template transformation matrix (FLIRT, affine transformation; \texttt{mri.mat}).
+Next, the tool applies the MRI–space brain mask obtained during the brain extraction step to the PET, and finally applies the MRI\(\rightarrow\)template transformation matrix to the masked PET, yielding a skull–stripped PET in template space.
 All outputs are saved with final status messages logged in the output console.

+For MRI--PET co-registration, TRAECR additionally supports atlas based parcellation in the subject’s \emph{native PET space} when the parcellation option is enabled.
+The pipeline composes the estimated transforms to map atlas labels from MNI space directly into PET space: the MRI$\rightarrow$MNI and PET$\rightarrow$MRI affine transformation matrices are inverted to obtain MNI$\rightarrow$MRI and MRI$\rightarrow$PET transformations, respectively, and these are concatenated to yield an MNI$\rightarrow$PET transform.
+The atlas is then resampled into the original PET grid using nearest-neighbor interpolation, and ROI-wise mean values are computed on the PET image in that same space.
+The tool writes the PET space label map, per-ROI masks, and a CSV table of ROI means to the output folder.
+This step ensures that regional PET intensity summaries and parcellation visualizations are generated in a consistent, reproducible manner.

 \FloatBarrier